Xiddler/PORTABLE_ENV/backups/README.md

 The 'remote' backup is done using borg and is backed up to the USB_128 drive attached to the Raspberry Pi
 ______________________________________________________________________
 # ~/BACKUPS/bash_scripts
+Status: LOST

+These were not backed up and are now lost.
+NOTE added 2021-12-22

 These scripts, when run, will rsync from the $source to the $destination